 2. Call The Authorities

 It is important to get the authorities involved, which means calling the police and an ambulance.
-Calling the police is important so that a formal accident report can be produced and traffic can be controlled.
-An accident report is critical, but you should always remember to never admit guilt to causing the accident.
+Calling the police is important for two reasons; so that a formal accident report can be produced and traffic can be controlled.
+An accident report is critical, but you should always keep in mind that you should never admit guilt for causing the accident.